asvol/jstp/README.md

 Then choose yaml files and run code-generation tool.

 It generate:
-- Small, simple C-code with  without link to any standard libraries.
+- Small, simple C-code without link to any standard libraries.
 - Single html help file with full interface description
 - Test application for c-generated code